 If your lawyer cannot reach a car accident settlement that you are satisfied with, you can proceed with filing a lawsuit against the at-fault party.
 Typically, once a lawsuit is filed, a lawyer can usually resolve your case before going to a trial.
 But if not, you will have to go to court to fight for your financial compensation.

 Never Accept the First Settlement Offer

 Insurance companies are never on your side.
 Their interest is only to get away with paying you the least amount of money possible for your accident.
 While their quick resolutions and offers may seem tempting, never accept them.
 Always fight for the proper amount of compensation for your damages.

 Try to avoid talking to any insurance adjuster.
 Anything you say can and will get used against you during negotiation or trial.
 In addition, your words and actions can get used to lower your settlement significantly.

 When it comes to how much your car accident settlement is worth, be aware of the statute of limitations.
 If the statute of limitations expires, your settlement will be worth nothing since you can’t file a claim anymore.
 Most states only give one to three years to file a claim, so don’t waste any time getting started.

 Talk to a Car Accident Lawyer Today

 You need someone in your corner who knows how to stand up to the bullying insurance companies and fight for compensation on your behalf.
 Ideally, you want legal representation that can help you obtain higher than an average car accident settlement.

-But be careful of exploitative lawyers out there only looking to make a quick book.
-Instead, look for a lawyer with positive client testimonials and great results with their case history.
+But be careful of exploitative lawyers out there only looking to make a quick buck.
+Instead, look for an established South Carolina personal injury lawyer with positive client testimonials and great results with their case history.